China–Nepal border: History

 The border region has historically existed at the edges of various Nepali, Indian and Tibetan kingdoms.
 Cross-border trade between Nepalis and Tibetans has existed for centuries, for example in wool, tea, spices and salt.
-Though various Nepali-Tibetan treaties were signed in the 18th-19th centuries, these concerned the ownership of often vaguely-defined territories rather than with delimiting a precise boundary.
+Though various Nepali-Tibetan treaties were signed in the 18th-19th centuries, these concerned the ownership of often vaguely defined territories rather than with delimiting a precise boundary.

-In 1950-51 China annexed Tibet, and thereby inherited the somewhat confused situation along the boundary.
+In 1950–51, the People's Republic of China annexed Tibet, and thereby inherited the somewhat confused situation along the boundary.
 On 21 March 1960 a border treaty was signed which recognised the "traditional customary line" and created a joint boundary commission to delimit a more precise border.
 Having completed their work, a final boundary treaty was signed on 5 October 1961.
 The border was then demarcated on the ground with pillars, and a final protocol signed on 23 January 1963.

-Humla border dispute
+The government of Nepal tends to deny or downplay any territorial disputes with China for fear of losing economic favors.
+In 2021, the Nepali government documented border infringements by China but subsequently censored the report.

+Kalapani Border Disputes

 The western China–Nepal–India tripoint is disputed between Nepal and India since 1990s as part of Kalapani territory.
 In 2015, the Nepalese parliament objected to the agreement between India and China to trade through Lipulekh stating that 'it violates Nepal's sovereign rights over the disputed territory'.
 After Indian prime minister Narendra Modi's visit to China in 2015, India and China agreed to open a trading post in Lipulekh, raising objections from Nepal.

-In November 2020, Nepali politicians claimed China had annexed more than 150 hectares of Nepal land.
+In November 2020, Nepali politicians claimed China had annexed more than 150 hectares of Nepalese land.
 The Nepali government in September 2021 formed a team under Home Ministry Joint Secretary Jaya Narayan Acharya to study dispute in Limi of Namkha Rural Municipality of Humla.
 The committee comprised Deputy Director General of the Survey Department Sushil Dangol, Senior Superintendent of Nepal Police Umesh Raj Joshi, Senior Superintendent of Armed Police Force Pradip Kumar Pal, Joint Director of National Investigation Department Kishor Kumar Shrestha and Home Ministry Secretary Acharya.
 This team submitted its report on 26 September which brought the conclusion of claim being truth.
 It suggested making a joint force for dispute resolution.

 In addition, NC Karnali Provincial Assembly party and former minister Jeevan Bahadur Shahi lead team had submitted report on same asking to bring back Nepalese land.
 This matter was raised and supported by NC vice-president and former Home minister Bimalendra Nidhi who was Deputy Prime minister in Second Dahal cabinet.

 In early 2022, a Nepali government report was leaked.
 The report indicated the previously alleged buildings were on Chinese side, but found that China has built fences, a canal, and a road that encroached on Nepali soil.